Rhetoric, Writing and Culture

 - a sense of what you hope to do once you have completed a Ph.D. degree in English

 - how your education and/or life experience have prepared you for graduate work

-- official transcripts from all previous undergraduate and graduate records
+- official transcripts from all previous undergraduate and graduate institutions

-- when applicable, a letter stating your interest in and qualifications for a teaching assistantship.
+- a letter stating your interest in and qualifications for a teaching assistantship.

-Teaching assistantships are available and are based on the applicant's scholastic record and letters of recommendation.
-However, the student must first make application to the Graduate School and be accepted for admission before she/he is eligible for an assistantship in the Department of English.
-Letters of application for teaching assistantships should be submitted at the same time as the application to the program is submitted to the graduate school and should specify experience and qualifications.
+Teaching assistantships are available and awarded based on the applicant's scholastic record and letters of recommendation.
+Students need to apply to the Graduate School to be considered for admission in the Department of English and before they are eligible for an assistantship.
+Letters of interest for teaching assistantships, detailing prior experience (if applicable) and qualifications, need to be submitted as part of the application to the program.

 The Ph.D. program requires 90 credits beyond the baccalaureate degree and a minimum of 60 graduate credits taken beyond the M.A. and at NDSU.

 - Students must take a minimum of 30 credits at the 700- or 800-level.